.

 Trade between the two countries has been going on for the last many decades when a sizeable Indian business community moved to Liberia.
 Over the years the Indian exports have out-scaled the imports from Liberia.

-Important Visits from India to Liberia
+Visits from Liberia

 i) Agreement on Establishment of Joint Commission between India and Liberia.